 Answering your questions about RE:SET

-We really believe that.
-Each and everyone of us has a unique ability to help our peers.
-That’s why we’re doing this now.
-Our aim is to nurture a stronger peer learning and sharing culture across the creative sector, which can provide regular, ongoing support and connection to individuals now AND as we adjust to other ‘new normals’ post-lockdown.
+Our aim this time around?
+To nurture a stronger peer learning and sharing culture across the creative sector, that can provide regular, ongoing support and connection to individuals now AND as we continue to chart a course through ongoing uncertainty and seek to adjust to what a ‘post-pandemic’ creative sector might look like.

 We’ve created RE:SET specifically for artists and creative freelancers or entrepreneurs who are based in England and in need of a bit of additional peer support to help them.
 If that sounds like you – if you’re feeling a bit isolated, need some help figuring some stuff out, would find it useful to be part of a community of the curious and the generous – then we’d love you to apply.